Public Records & Services in Aurora

 Criminal Records

 Marion County's criminal records system includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Marion County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Oregon Public Records Law.
 Background checks can be conducted through the Oregon State Police, which provides criminal history information.
-The Oregon Bureau of Investigation offers additional resources for residents seeking detailed criminal records.
+The Oregon State Police offers additional resources for residents seeking detailed criminal records.

 Vital Records